 Tree Branch Craft

 Tools Needed: Branch, Paint, Sandpaper, Knife (adult-use only)

 How to Play: The tree branch craft is a fun activity for 3-year-olds to try.
-It allows them combine their love of making and imagining in an especially creative way.
+It allows them to combine their love of making and imagining in an especially creative way.
 Ask your 3-year-old what character they would like to act out and then proceed to create a tool of their choosing that would support this role.
 A child who chooses to be a knight might want a sword for example and a fairy would most likely be in need of a wand.
 Carve and shape a branch to resemble the intended tool, being mindful not to create any sharp points or edges, then have the kids sandpaper and paint them.
 An exciting aspect of this activity for kids and parents alike is that it can be spread out across several days.
 Day 1: Brainstorm character choices.
 Day 2: Prepare tools.
 Day 3: Pretend play.

 Whatever You Can You Build

 How to Play: Present your child with a scenario for which they have to assume a role and build what’s needed to perform their task.
 A child who’s pretending to be a teacher might use the building blocks to build out a miniature classroom.
 A fire officer might need to build out a truck, and so on.
 The activity is great for 3-year-olds because it gives young kids an idea of what tools are needed to perform specific tasks, and helps them to problem-solve along the way.
 It also opens up a channel for clear, direct communication and interaction using real-world terms.